Yale Graduate School of Arts and Sciences is the first graduate school in North America

 Yes.
 Recommenders may upload letters after the program deadline.
 We will add their letters to your application for review as soon as they arrive.
 Some programs begin reviewing applications right away, so it is best for recommenders to submit letters as soon as they are able.
 Please note that we only accept letters uploaded online; we do not accept mailed or faxed letters of recommendation.

 Please upload unofficial transcripts with your name, institution, courses taken, grades received, and any academic comments.
+We define an unofficial transcript as any academic record you are in possession of, such as: a transcript issued to you, a record of your academic performance obtained from your institutions SIS portal.
 It is not necessary to upload an official transcript to submit your application.